 We, Georgia Power, the Municipal Electric Authority of Georgia, and the City of Dalton, Georgia, acting by and through its Board of Water, Light and Sinking Fund Commissioners, doing business as Dalton Utilities (collectively, the Co-owners) are parties to an Ownership Participation Agreement that, along with other agreements, governs our participation in two additional nuclear units at Plant Vogtle, Units No. 3 and No. 4.
 The Co-owners appointed Georgia Power to act as agent under this agreement.
-Our binding ownership interest and proportionate share of the cost to construct these units is 30%.
-Pursuant to this agreement, Georgia Power has designated Southern Nuclear Operating Company as its agent for licensing, engineering, procurement, contract management, construction and pre-operation services.
+Our ownership interest and proportionate share of the cost to construct these units is 30%.
+Pursuant to this agreement, Georgia Power has designated Southern Nuclear Operating Company, Inc. as its agent for licensing, engineering, procurement, contract management, construction and pre-operation services.

-In 2008, Georgia Power, acting for itself and as agent for the Co-owners, entered into an Engineering, Procurement and Construction Agreement (the EPC Agreement) with Westinghouse Electric Company LLC and Stone & Webster, Inc. (collectively, the Contractor).
-Stone & Webster was subsequently acquired by Westinghouse and changed its name to WECTEC Global Project Services Inc. Pursuant to the EPC Agreement, the Contractor agreed to design, engineer, procure, construct and test two 1,100 megawatt nuclear units using the Westinghouse AP1000 technology and related facilities at Plant Vogtle.
+In 2008, Georgia Power, acting for itself and as agent for the Co-owners, entered into an Engineering, Procurement and Construction Agreement (the EPC Agreement) with Westinghouse Electric Company LLC and Stone & Webster, Inc., which was subsequently acquired by Westinghouse and changed its name to WECTEC Global Project Services Inc. (collectively, Westinghouse).
+Pursuant to the EPC Agreement, Westinghouse agreed to design, engineer, procure, construct and test two 1,100 megawatt nuclear units using the Westinghouse AP1000 technology and related facilities at Plant Vogtle.
+Under the terms of the EPC Agreement, the Co-owners agreed to pay a purchase price subject to certain price escalations and adjustments, including fixed escalation amounts and index-based adjustments.
+Toshiba Corporation guaranteed certain payment obligations of Westinghouse under the EPC Agreement (the Toshiba Guarantee), including any liability of Westinghouse for abandonment of work.
+Until March 2017, construction on Units No. 3 and No. 4 continued under the substantially fixed price EPC Agreement.